radicalio/react-dropmenu/README.md

 each page can contain children in the page.items property which should also contain an array of page objects.

-Work A more natural feeling navigation menu component that can distinguish an option selection and an attempt to navigate to the submenu's content.
+This is partially based on work done in the react-mega-menu project by Baruch Hen, which emulates earlier 'menu-aim' style menus in other frameworks.
+His goal was to produce a more natural feeling navigation menu component that can distinguish between vertical menu traversal and a horizontal attempt to navigate to the submenu's content.

+This module tries to make it a bit easier to use in your own project.
+You supply your own data, and alter the CSS stylesheets.
+It comes with usable defaults for the style.

 ![favicon-32x32](./img/favicon.png)
 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]

 Major Components are: